コンテンツにスキップ

 Kanagawa Philharmonic Orchestra

-Haydn: Symphony No. 94 in G major “Surprise” (Encore)
+Haydn: Symphony No. 94 in G major "Surprise" (encore)

 IMG_6705_th

-[Sendai Philharmonic] Also, the work environment.
+[Sendai Philharmonic] Also, the working environment is important.

 IMG_6705_th